sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/frontend-platform/processes.md

 ### Frontend Crew

 The Frontend Platform team uses this [agenda](https://docs.google.com/document/d/1el48U_HejMzoUjQ_l2glyPSFkuqTCr_IvIvkfu2zNNY/edit#heading=h.i5plvdwlbjoi) to run a bi-weekly, technically-focused meeting open to all frontend devs (and anyone else who’s interested!) at Sourcegraph.
-The idea is similar to a “guild” in the Spotify model:

-A Guild is a more organic and wide-reaching “community of interest,” a group of people that want to share knowledge, tools, code, and practices.
+The idea is similar to a “guild” in the Spotify model: “A Guild is a more organic and wide-reaching _community of interest_, a group of people that want to share knowledge, tools, code, and practices.”

 ## Housekeeping chores